SAP-samples/sme-partner-reference-application/README.md

-# SME Partner Reference Application
+# Partner Reference Application

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/sme-partner-reference-application)](https://api.reuse.software/info/github.com/SAP-samples/sme-partner-reference-application)

 ## Description

-The *SME Partner Reference Application* provides a "golden path" to build, run and integrate full-stack cloud applications on the *SAP Business Technology Platform*.
+The *Partner Reference Application* provides a "golden path" to build, run and integrate full-stack cloud applications on the *SAP Business Technology Platform*.

-With this repository we want to provide guidance for SAP partners in the market for small and midsize enterprises (SME) to extend SAP ERP solutions by side-by-side cloud applications running on the *SAP Business Technology Platform* (BTP).
+With this repository we want to provide guidance for SAP partners to extend SAP ERP solutions by side-by-side cloud applications running on the *SAP Business Technology Platform* (BTP) in a scalable model.
 This guidance comprises
-- an opinionated selection of BTP components with architecture guidance tailored for the SME market,
+- an opinionated selection of BTP components with architecture guidance,
 - best practices ("golden paths") to build, deploy and provision full-stack BTP applications, and
-- we pay special attention to the interoperability and integration with SAP cloud solutions such as *SAP Business ByDesign*, *S/4HANA Cloud* and *Cloud for Projects*.
+- we pay special attention to the interoperability and integration with SAP cloud solutions such as *S/4HANA Cloud*, *Cloud for Projects* and *SAP Business ByDesign*.

 The repository includes a sample application that is ready to deploy and run, and tutorials to re-build the sample application from scratch following an incremental development approach from one-off to multi-consumer solutions.